susisami/fullstack-browser-based-game/README.md

 * Full stack architecture (Python backend + browser frontend)
 * REST API integration for real-time data
 * Location-based gameplay using real-world data
-* User authentication with secure password hashing
+* User authentication and persistent game state
-* Dynamic UI updates using JavaScript and AJAX
+* Dynamic UI using JavaScript and AJAX
-* Persistent game state stored in a relational database
+* Interactive map visualization using Leaflet

 ---

+## My Contributions
+- Designed and implemented a class-based Python backend using Flask
+- Developed REST API endpoints for game logic and data handling
+- Implemented user authentication with secure password hashing
+- Designed and structured the relational database and ensured data consistency
+- Integrated external APIs (OpenWeatherMap, REST Countries) into gameplay logic
+- Developed dynamic frontend functionality using JavaScript and AJAX
+- Implemented game logic including scoring system, progression, and persistence
+- Participated in overall system design and architecture planning

+---

-## External APIs
+## External APIs & Map Integration

-The game utilizes multiple external REST APIs:

 * **OpenWeatherMap API**
-  → Fetches real-time weather data based on player location
+  → Provides real-time weather data based on player location

 * **REST Countries API**
-  → Generates location-based questions related to the current country
+  → Provides country-related data and generates questions

+* **Leaflet.js**
+  → Used to render interactive maps and display player location

 ---

 ## Game Logic

-1. Player starts at an airport
+* Player starts with a **random amount of money**
-2. Player travels between locations (airports)
+* Player travels between airports
-3. Game fetches real-time data (weather, country info)
-4. Player answers questions based on the current location
+* Questions are generated based on the current location
-5. Correct answers reward in-game currency
-6. Game ends when the player reaches **30,000 T**
+* Correct answer: **+1250 T**
+* Wrong answer: **–1000 T**
+* The goal is to reach **30,000 T**

+---

+## Game Features

+* **Load Game:**
+  Continue a previous session by logging in with existing credentials

+* **Save & Quit:**
+  Press `ESC` → select **Save & Quit** to store progress

+* **Persistent gameplay:**
+  Game progress can be continued across sessions

+* **Feedback system:**
+  Accessible via dropdown menu (red arrow in UI)
+  → Users can submit feedback through a form

 ---